Wolfman614/Car-Price-Prediction/README.md

 # UK Used Car Price Prediction
+**Project Overview:**

-This project focuses on developing a regression model to accurately predict used car prices in the UK using relevant features.
+This project focuses on developing a regression model to accurately predict used car prices in the UK, using relevant features extracted from a large dataset of car advertisements.

+**PACE Strategy:**
-This project follows the PACE strategy to achieve project goals.
+The project follows the PACE strategy (Plan, Act, Control, Evaluate) to systematically achieve the following goals:

-Project Goals:
+**Project Goals:**
 1. Build a regression model capable of predicting used car prices with high accuracy.
 2. Identify the key features that significantly influence car prices.
-3. Evaluate the performance of the model using appropriate metrics and techniques.
+3. Evaluate the model's performance using appropriate metrics and techniques.
-4. Using the best performing model to predict the prices of cars.
+4. Use the best-performing model to predict car prices reliably.

-This project aims to demonstrate the effectiveness of regression model techniques in predicting Uk used car prices accurately.
-By leveraging advanced algorithms and thorough data analysis, we aim to provide insights into the factors influencing car prices and develop a reliable predictive model.
+The objective is to demonstrate the effectiveness of various regression techniques in predicting UK used car prices.
+By leveraging advanced machine learning algorithms and thorough data analysis, we aim to provide insights into the factors influencing car prices and develop a robust predictive model.

+**Dataset Description:**
-This dataset shows all adverts on one of the biggest used card website in the UK in Oct 2022.

-There are more than 1 million rows of records.
-Each row represent one vehicle with more than 30 columns each represents a attribute of the advert, such as price, car make, model, variant, transmission, engine size, body type etc..
+The dataset contains over 1 million rows, each representing a vehicle advertised on one of the largest used car websites in the UK, collected in October 2022.
+The dataset includes more than 30 columns, detailing attributes such as price, car make, model, variant, transmission, engine size, body type, and other relevant features.